aws-samples/eks-workshop-v2/website/docs/observability/open-source-metrics/adot.md

 - Verifies that all the required connections for these creation, update, or deletion requests to the Kubernetes API server are available.
 - Deploys ADOT collector instances in the way the user expressed in the `OpenTelemetryCollector` resource configuration.

+First lets create a ConfigMap that contains parameters the collector will need:

-Now, let's create resources to allow the ADOT collector the permissions it needed.
+Let's create resources to allow the ADOT collector the permissions it needed.
 We'll start with the ClusterRole that gives the collector permissions to access the Kubernetes API:

 ```file
 manifests/modules/observability/oss-metrics/adot/clusterrole.yaml